Hair Transplant Scabs Not Falling Off (Or Falling Off With Hair?)

 Key takeaways on hair transplant scab removal

-1. Scabs are a normal part of the healing process after a hair transplant procedure
+1. Scabs are normal: They're a natural part of the healing process after a hair transplant procedure

-2. Proper scab removal should begin 7-10 days after the surgery
+2. Timing matters: Proper scab removal should begin 7-10 days after the surgery

-3. Never force scabs away – let them fall off naturally
+3. Never force it: Let scabs fall off naturally -- don't pick or scratch

-4. Most scabs should be gone within 2-3 weeks
+4. 2-3 week timeline: Most scabs should be gone within this timeframe

-5. If scabs persist beyond 3 weeks, consult your hair transplant surgeon
+5. When to call your surgeon: If scabs persist beyond 3 weeks

-6. Losing some transplanted hair with scabs is normal
+6. Hair shedding is expected: Losing some transplanted hair with scabs is normal

-7. Following proper post-operative care is crucial for successful hair growth
+7. Follow instructions: Proper post-operative care is crucial for successful hair growth

 FAQs